Part 6: Using Terrain, Chains, and Constellations

 2. Copy the file named hoquiam-e.dem.

-4. Close File Explorer.
+5. Close Windows File Explorer.

-Using the DEM file for analysis and visualization
+Using the DEM file for analysis

 Turning off streaming terrain